maksimgm/engineering_blog/setting_up_an_express_server.md

 ===
 #### Introduction

 This tutorial will demonstrate how to set up an Node server using Express.
-Node.js is an open source environment for developing server-side web applciations.
+Node.js is an open source environment for developing server-side web applications.
 A couple things make Node.js easy to use: One, it is written in Javascript, so you will not need to learn an entirely new language to use Node.
-Two, Node, is made up of packages which you install in order to use a technology in Node, such as Express.
+Two, node, when work in conjunction with npm, it package manager, which allows you to install in order external libraries and frameworks, such as Express.

 #### What is Express?